 In 1992, E.A.
 Sween Company created the first Modified Atmosphere Packaging (MAP) wedges.
 The following year, E.A.
 Sween developed the groundbreaking concept of Combined Distribution Centers (CDC).
 In 1997, Tom E.’s son, Tom H. Sween, joined the team.
 In 1998, the dream was born: to provide all “On the Go” Americans with a Deli Express® sandwich everyday!
 In 2001 Deli Express® was honored with the C-Store Vendor of the Year Award.

 Today and Beyond

 E.A.
-Sween Company proudly makes over 70 million sandwiches each year, distributing them throughout the country via Wholesale, Direct Store Delivery (DSD) and Combined Distribution Centers (CDC).
+Sween Company produces more than 70 million sandwiches per year, distributing them throughout the United States via Wholesale partners and EAS Combined Distribution Centers (CDC).